-Most Northern Lights tours are conducted in buses, although there are super-jeep tours for those who want a smaller group and the chance to get even further into the landscapes.
-More unconventionally, you can take Northern Lights cruises from Reykjavík and Akureyri to witness the marvellous spectacle from the open seas.
+Most northern lights tours are conducted in buses, although there are super-jeep tours for those who want a smaller group and the chance to get even further into the landscapes.
+More unconventionally, you can take a northern lights cruise from Reykjavik to witness the marvelous spectacle from the open seas.
 In the North, you can even combine northern lights with a whale-watching tour from Akureyri.

-This five-day package, for example, will not only allow you to seek the aurora dancing above incredible sites such as the Jökulsárlón Glacier Lagoon, but will introduce you the ethereal crystal blue ice-caves, rare features so beautiful it seems that they were drawn from a fable.
+This five-day package, for example, will not only allow you to seek the aurora dancing above incredible sites such as the Jokulsarlon glacier lagoon, but will introduce you to the ethereal crystal blue ice caves, rare features so beautiful it seems that they were drawn from a fable.

-Those seeking the winter adventure of a lifetime, meanwhile, could look at this fifteen-day package, which not only takes to all the sites above but around the Ring-Road encircling the island, including around the Snæfellsnes Peninsula.
+Those seeking the winter adventure of a lifetime, meanwhile, could look at this fifteen-day package, which not only takes to all the sites above but also around the Ring-Road encircling the island, including around the Snaefellsnes peninsula.
 Of course, on this epic journey, you’ll have fourteen nights to seek out the auroras.

-By booking a guided package or self-drive, you will have all your accommodation and tours booked in advance, allowing you to truly marvel over the amazing nature of Iceland, and focus your energy in seeking out the incredible aurora borealis.
+By booking a guided package or self-drive, you will have all your accommodation and tours booked in advance, allowing you to truly marvel over the amazing nature of Iceland and focus your energy on seeking out the incredible aurora borealis.

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland